ankit-rathi/The-Data-AI-Visual-Notebook/Session 0: Introduction to The Data Ecosystem Masterclass.md

-# Session 0: Introduction to The Data Ecosystem Masterclass
+# Session 0: Introduction to The Data and AI Ecosystem

 ## Welcome to the Masterclass!